 Our Vanessa table on the other hand is a rectangular 10 seater metal garden table available in white (pictured below) or antique bronze.
 Featuring an extension mechanism, you use the table as a 6 seater, and then extend it to a 10 seater when required.

 If 10 isn't big enough then you may need to go for a 12 seater garden table.
 If that's the case then my recommendation would be to go for our Isabelle table (pictured below).
 This is another of our extension models.

-And if 12 is still too small then it has to be our largest set, the 16 seater Madison table (pictured below).
-This rectangular 520 centimetre long garden table is available in antique bronze or white and is perfect for those with the space and a love of a garden party.
+And if 12 is still too small then it has to be our largest set, the 16 seater Madison garden table (pictured below).
+This rectangular 520 centimetre long garden table is available in antique bronze or white and is perfect for those with the space and a love of large get togethers:

 Once you’ve chosen the right 10+ seater table, you can choose which chairs to pair it.
 A default chair will be available at no extra cost, however, take a moment to consider the other garden chairs, such as the Rose, Maria or Kate chairs.
 You can pair one of these other styles of chair with your 10 seater table for between £5 and £25 per chair.
 These garden chairs are made of the same weatherproof and robust cast aluminium as our tables.

 Our 10+ seater garden tables and chairs can also be enhanced with a range of coordinated accessories such as seat cushions and parasols too.
 It ups the comfort significantly.
 Underneath the section on the page where you select your choice of chair, you’ll also find offers for seat cushions in various colours and parasols.